-The TMPG has proposed a set of recommended best practices related to the sharing and use of confidential information in the Treasury, agency debt and agency MBS markets with the aim of promoting integrity and efficient market functioning in these TMPG-covered markets.
-These draft guidelines are intended to be incorporated into the Best Practices for Treasury, Agency Debt, and Agency Mortgage-Backed Securities Markets (Best Practices), which are intended for all market participants in the TMPG-covered markets.
+The Treasury Market Practices Group (TMPG) is issuing a set of recommended best practices related to the sharing and use of confidential information in the Treasury, agency debt, and agency MBS markets with the aim of promoting integrity and efficient market functioning in these TMPG-covered markets.
+This guidance is incorporated in the document Best Practices for Treasury, Agency Debt, and Agency Mortgage-Backed Securities Markets (Best Practices), which is intended for all market participants in the TMPG-covered markets.

-Among other proposed practices, the TMPG recommends that market participants identify and develop policies and procedures to address the handling of confidential information, and ensure that confidential information obtained or created is not shared or used with the intent to adversely affect the interests of other market participants or the integrity of the market.
-The TMPG also recommends that market participants should make available to their counterparts their own practices on handling confidential information, and should have the ability to engage with trading counterparts about how their own confidential information is handled.
+Among these practices, the TMPG recommends that market participants identify and develop policies and procedures to address the handling of confidential information, and ensure that confidential information obtained or created is not shared or used with the intent to adversely affect the interests of other market participants or the integrity of the market.
+The TMPG also recommends that market participants should make their practices for handling confidential information available to their counterparties and should have the ability to engage with trading counterparties about how their own confidential information is handled.
+A firm does not need to disclose its internal policies and procedures on information handling, but should be able to provide at least a high level summary of its practices to its counterparties.
+A firm's familiarity with its counterparty's information handling practices should be consistent with the firm's needs and commensurate with the breadth and nature of the relationship with the counterparty.
 The TMPG also believes that it is essential that market participants communicate in a clear and truthful manner.

-In recent years, there have been a number of serious cases of inappropriate and illegal conduct involving certain communication practices and the misuse of confidential information.1 The misuse of confidential information adversely affects the integrity of the market by undermining trust and confidence and, moreover, may constitute illegal activity.
+In recent years, there have been a number of serious cases of inappropriate and illegal conduct involving certain communication practices and the misuse of confidential information.
+The misuse of confidential information adversely affects the integrity of the market by undermining trust and confidence and, moreover, may constitute illegal activity.
 Nevertheless, there are legitimate reasons for appropriately sharing and using confidential information in certain circumstances.

-The proposed best practice recommendations developed by the TMPG were informed by policy initiatives such as the Financial Stability Board's Foreign Exchange Benchmarks, the Bank of England's Fair and Effective Markets Review, and the FX Global Code developed by a partnership of central banks and market participants.2
+The best practice recommendations developed by the TMPG were informed by policy initiatives such as the Financial Stability Board's Foreign Exchange Benchmarks, the Bank of England's Fair and Effective Markets Review, and the FX Global Code developed by a partnership of central banks and market participants.
+This publication reflects feedback received during the public consultation period.